Paradise-Pi/ParadisePi/src/database/Readme.md

 ## Migrations

-Migrations are run automatically with any queries (they can be run manually with `npm run typeorm migration:run`) and are used to update the database schema at each version.
+Migrations are run automatically on start (they can be run manually with `npm run typeorm migration:run`) and are used to update the database schema at each version.

 The migrations are written with data-integrity in mind, such that a v1 database can be imported and used without any issues.
 Each database file stores what migrations have been run in the `migrations` table.